DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/journal.md

 Tomorrow will be devoted to one last diffuse map variant, which shouldn't take more than a few hours to build, a spotlight for the drone's torch and some other minor refinements, given I'll have the time, otherwise the project looks pretty much complete anyways and the requirements are met.

 Actually I think I'll be working on the details of the roughness and specular maps first, and then create a third diffuse map later.

+## 05.29

+I've adjusted/corrected shader, textures and lights; **L** will fix the menu.
+Eventually I opted to neglect the third variant of the diffuse map.